 Below are the Terms of Reference for the Boughton Aluph and Eastwell Neighbourhood Plan Steering Group.

-To oversee the production of a formally adopted Neighbourhood Plan for Boughton Aluph, Eastwell and Goat Lees based on the views of local people.
+To oversee the production of a Neighbourhood Plan for Boughton Aluph, Eastwell and Goat Lees based on the views of local people.

-The production of the Neighbourhood Plan is the responsibility of the Boughton Aluph and Eastwell Parish Council.
+The production of a formally adopted Neighbourhood Plan is the responsibility of the Boughton Aluph and Eastwell Parish Council.

 Ownership of the Neighbourhood Plan